usalu/semio/README.md

     <img alt="Analogies" src="https://raw.githubusercontent.com/usalu/semio/main/docs/conceptual/analogies.svg">
 </picture>

 semio is an open ecosystem for component-based design of architecture.
 The decomposition of a design by a graph enables a collaborative, scalable and cross-platform design process.
 Instead of 3D-blobs, proprietary or documentary file formats from which it is difficult to extract individual parts, the heart of semio consists of a linked data model.
 All components can be easily shared, searched and reused.
 Unlike existing data models, not every design is squeezed into a handful of standard types such as floors, walls or windows.
-Instead, individual, complex and flexible types can be freely combined via a generalized port mechanism.
+Instead, individual, complex and flexible types can be defined and freely combined via a generalized port mechanism.

 # Getting started